intel/llvm/llvm/docs/LangRef.rst

 identifiers are considered reserved for use with fpbuiltin intrinsics.

-No transformation should be performed on any fpbuiltin intrinsic if the intrinsic has any callsite attributes begining with "fpbuiltin-" that that code performing the transformation does not recognize.
+No transformation should be performed on any fpbuiltin intrinsic if the intrinsic has any callsite attributes begining with "fpbuiltin-" that the code performing the transformation does not recognize.

-Unless otherwise specified using callsite attributes, the fpbuiltin intrinsics do not set ``errno`` or and may be assumed not to trap or raise floating-point exceptions.
+Unless otherwise specified using callsite attributes, the fpbuiltin intrinsics do not set ``errno`` or and are not guaranteed to maintain correct floating-point exception state.

 All fpbuiltin intrinsics are overloaded intrinsics which may operate on any scalar or vector floating-point type.
 Not all targets support all types.